the-teachingRSE-project/competencies/competencies.md

 resulting in a broader audience.
 This also means that students as well as researchers need to be given time to acquire those skills, e.g., to be able to attend training in RSE-relevant topics as part of their regular work or study.

-This section outlines how the RSE competencies could be reflected at all academic levels for scientists who do not specialize as RSEs.
+This section outlines how the RSE competencies could be reflected at all academic levels for scientists who do not specialise as RSEs.
 It is important to note that this section does not reflect the current state of academic training and research institutions.
 Instead, it summarises the discussions with and between workshop participants at different levels of academic progression on what they would have liked to learn at an earlier stage or know before starting their current position.
 While individuals already work at implementing some of these changes and teaching these skills, it has not yet reached a systemic level.